HemaxiN/Cell-Nucleus-and-Membrane-Segmentation-and-Feature-Extraction/README.md

 Correct order to run the files, in order to perform membrane segmentation, extract features from the nuclei and membrane, assign a nucleus to each membrane and extract additional features after the assignment step:

 1) final.py --> performs membrane segmentation using Hough Transform
-2) test.py --> by running this script features for the nuclei are extracted (these features are defined in "nuclei_features.py")
+2) test.py --> by running this script, features for the nuclei are extracted (these features are defined in "nuclei_features.py")
 3) Hough_transform.py + select_circles.py --> manually select nuclei and membrane that are correctly segmented
 4) group_all_pandas_df.py --> convert pickle objects to pandas dataframe
 5) assignment --> assign each nucleus to a membrane